jonloucks/gradle-kit/README.md

-# Gradle Kit
+a# Gradle Kit
 Gradle plugins for building and publishing Java projects to Maven Central Repository.

 ## Overview
 CI/CD For Java projects GitHub and publishing to Maven Central.
-Eith Environment variable overrides for standard plugins.
+Either Environment variable overrides for standard plugins.

 ### java-kit
 * Automatically applies 'java' plugin